arces-wot/sepatools/README.md

 ![alt text][sepa]

-Please refer to [vaimee-documentation](https://github.com/vaimee/sepa-documentation) for a set of W3C Recommendation drafts about the SEPA.
-The SEPA, as an interoperability platform, aims supporting the development of [Web of Things applications](https://www.w3.org/WoT/)
+Please refer to [vaimee-documentation](https://github.com/vaimee/sepa-documentation) for a set of **W3C Recommendation drafts** we are writing about the SEPA.
+The SEPA, as an interoperability platform, aims supporting the development of [Web of Things applications](https://www.w3.org/WoT/).

+>La fortuna non esiste: esiste il momento in cui il talento incontra l'occasione.

+######Lucio Anneo Seneca

 ## HOW TO
 > Are you in hurry?
 You do not have time to read the following sections?
 You cannot wait trying SEPA? :smile: